uboborov/mali-gbm-memtester/README.md

 Memory testing tool, based on the idea of https://github.com/ssvb/lima-memtester but using MALI instead of LIMA, combining it with http://pyropus.ca/software/memtester/

+## UPD:
+fbdev replaced with gbm to make app working with r6p2 wayland blobs on Allwinner H3 boards and 4.20.17 kernel

 Licensed under the terms of the GNU General Public License version 2 (only) because the license of memtester applies to this work as a whole.